snacktavish/TreeUpdatingComparison/TreeUpdating.md

 ## Installation and testing

 Copy the code and data to your home directory

 ```
   cp -r moledata/extensiphy/ ./
 ```
-The repository and data should already be on your virtual machine, in the folder `extensiphy`.

 All of the dependencies are already installed on the virtual machine.